palmaoff/RTv1/README.md

 ./RTv1 [filename]

-As parametr you put a file with scene config file, examples you can find in scene folder.
+As parameter you put a file with scene config file, examples you can find in scene folder.

 ## Capabilities